 The first and foremost, and arguably the most important step is to shift your mindset.
 Much like any other thing in life - take health for example, people usually jump right into exercise when they want to achieve a healthier lifestyle.
 They make New Year's resolutions enthusiastically, but stop several weeks into the new year.
 On the other hand, those who truly adopt a healthy lifestyle are the people that have shifted into the right frame of mind.

 How do we get into the right frame of mind?
 That’s a million-dollar question.
 Getting into the right frame of mind is way easier said than done and there are no explicit instructions we can provide here.

 Our main recommendation is to really question yourself “why”.
 Why did you make a certain business decision?
 What are the alternatives?
 Why is this decision better than others?
 This process of continuously criticizing and assessing your judgement will force you to get into the habit of seeking data and facts to back up your decisions.
 To understand whether you’re seeking the right data and making the right business decisions, you need to first get an understanding of your metrics and KPIs.

 There’s a famous saying “what gets measured gets done” and we cannot agree with that statement more.
 Think about it, if you don’t have signals to tell you where you’re heading, how will you ever get to your destination?!

-The purpose of metrics and KPIs is to help incentivize the right kind of behaviour and provide signals to monitor whether your business is heading in the right direction.
+The purpose of real estate data analytics, metrics and KPIs is to help incentivize the right kind of behaviour and provide signals to monitor whether your real estate business is heading in the right direction.
 This is quite abstract and there can be an infinite number of metrics and KPIs you can define.